ottokiksmaler/nx500_nx1_modding/NX500 Silent shooting.md

 ROLLING is full electronic shutter.

 Findings so far:
-  1. I can see no difference in image quality between ROLLING and MECHA shutter (tested up to ISO 6400, did not test 5 stop pushing of SRW and similar tests)
+  1. I can see no significant difference in image quality between ROLLING and MECHA shutter for lower ISOs (maybe a bit decreased DR when pushing shadows), ISO over 6400 produces unusable results.

   2. I can see no shutter shock at any speed in ROLLING => actually clearer image